davide-marino00/PBI_DOCS/refac.md

 			    vw_Timesheet[ContractStatusToday] = "Valid"
 			)
 ```
-- **DAX Explanation (Generated):** This DAX expression is designed to calculate the total number of unique employees who have a "Valid" contract status, regardless of any filters that might be applied to the data.
+- **DAX Explanation (Generated):** This DAX expression is designed to calculate the total number of unique employees who have a "Valid" contract status on a specific day, regardless of any filters that might be applied to the data.

 Here's a breakdown of what each part does:

-1. **CALCULATE**: This function changes the context in which the data is evaluated.
-It allows us to apply specific filters to our calculation.
+1. **CALCULATE**: This function changes the context in which data is evaluated.
+It allows you to modify filters and perform calculations based on those modified filters.

 2. **DISTINCTCOUNT(vw_Timesheet[EmployeeName])**: This part counts the number of unique employee names in the `vw_Timesheet` table.
-Essentially, it tells us how many different employees are present.
+Essentially, it gives you the total number of different employees.

 3. **ALL(vw_Timesheet)**: This function removes any filters that might be applied to the `vw_Timesheet` table.
-By using this, we ensure that the count of employees is not affected by any other filters that might limit the data (like date ranges or departments).
+By using `ALL`, the calculation will consider all records in the table, ignoring any other filters that might limit the data (like date filters or department filters).

-4. **vw_Timesheet[ContractStatusToday] = "Valid"**: This is a filter condition that specifies we only want to count employees whose contract status is "Valid".
+4. **vw_Timesheet[ContractStatusToday] = "Valid"**: This condition filters the data to only include records where the contract status of the employee is "Valid".

-Putting it all together, this DAX expression calculates the total number of unique employees who currently have a valid contract, ignoring any other filters that might be in place in the report or dashboard.
-This is useful for understanding the size of the workforce that is actively engaged under valid contracts at any given time.
+Putting it all together, this DAX expression calculates the total number of unique employees who currently have a valid contract, without being affected by any other filters that might be in place in the report or dashboard.
+This is useful for getting a clear view of the workforce that is actively employed under valid contracts at any given time.

 **`TotalActualHours`**